 III.
 What’s next?

 - Finding a precise physical formalism for consciousness.
 Asserting that symmetry in the mathematical representation of an experience corresponds with the valence of the experience involves a huge leap in clarity over other theories.
 But we also need to be able to formally generate this mathematical representation.
 I’ve argued previously against functionalism and for a physicalist approach to consciousness (partially echoing Aaronson), and Barrett, Tegmark, and McFadden offer notable arguments suggesting the electromagnetic field may be the physical seat of consciousness because it’s the only field that can support sufficient complexity.
-We believe determining a physical formalism for consciousness is intimately tied to the binding problem, and have conjectures I’m excited to test.
+It seems plausible that determining a physical formalism for consciousness is intimately tied to the binding problem, aka the ‘boundary problem’ as framed in Principia Qualia.

-- Building better neuroscience proxies for STV.
-We’ve built our empirical predictions around the expectation that consonance within a brain’s connectome-specific harmonic waves (CSHW) will be a good proxy for the symmetry of that mind’s formal mathematical representation.
-We think this is a best-in-the-world compression for valence.
+- Building better neuroscience & neuroimaging proxies for STV.
+There’s now a set of empirical predictions around the expectation that consonance within a brain’s connectome-specific harmonic waves (CSHW) will be a good proxy for the symmetry of that mind’s formal mathematical representation.
 But CSHW rests on a chain of inferences about neuroimaging and brain structure, and using it to discuss consciousness rests on further inferences still.
-We think there’s room for improvement.
+There’s probably room for improvement.

 IV.
 My long-term vision